stackrox/rhacs-observability-resources/resources/prometheus/README.md

 ## Prometheus Remote Write to Observatorium

 A subset of metrics from the kafka prometheus instance in each OSD cluster are remote written to Observatorium for fleet management purposes.
-Observatorium is also used for exposing user metrics via the kafka control plane APIs and UI.
+Observatorium is also used for exposing user metrics via the control plane APIs and UI.

 The configuration for remote write is defined in ./remote-write.yaml.
 The below sections give more detail on how to make sense of this file and update it.